justin-hackin/lib2geom-path-boolean-addon/README.md

 _ABANDONED: this project is abandoned in favor of [paper.js](https://github.com/paperjs/paper.js) boolean operations.
-This does necessitates some bloat of canvas-related rendering code as per [this issue](https://github.com/paperjs/paper.js/issues/1325)._
+This does necessitate some bloat of canvas-related rendering code as per [this issue](https://github.com/paperjs/paper.js/issues/1325)._

 # lib2geom path boolean N-API addon